snapp-incubator/simple-authenticator/README.md

 ### Purpose

 In Kubernetes environments, effective authentication is essential, especially when dealing with internal traffic between microservices.
-The Simple Authenticator simplifies this process, providing a straightforward solution for handling West-East Traffic within the cluster.

 ### Features

 - **NGINX Deployment:** Supports both sidecar and standalone deployment of NGINX for secure authentication.